guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 Not all data is nicely formatted after your import.
 We prepared a little toy data set to show you what you may have to deal with in the future.

-- Download our [messy.xlsx](messy.xlsx) and safe it into your working folder.
+- Download our dataset [messy.xlsx](messy.xlsx) and save it into your working folder.
 - Set the working directory to your working folder.
 - Import the data and inspect it.
 What do you observe?
-- `Rename` variables if necessary.
+- `rename` variables if necessary.
 - Try to use `destring` to fix the wrongly imported variable *score*.

 <textarea id="ex4" rows="10"